The oldest public wildflower garden in the United States

 See bottom of page for notes on the Garden's planting history, distribution in Minnesota and North America, lore and other references.

 Above: 1st photo - The shape of a young tree in mid-summer.
 2nd photo - The bark has vertical strips that have a slight twist off the vertical.
 3rd photo - The identifying double sawtooth edge of the leaf.
 Also note that the foreground leaf has a pointed tip, but not abruptly tapered like the one behind and to the left which is the more typical tip shape.

-Below: 1st photo - Male flowers occur at the end of a branch usually in groups of three.
-2nd & 3rd photos - Twigs are reddish brown, with some fine hair to mostly smooth with plump buds that have about 6 grooved scales.
+Below: 1st photo - Male catkins occur at the end of a branch usually in groups of three.
+2nd & 3rd photos - Twigs are reddish brown, with some fine hair or mostly smooth with plump buds that have about 6 grooved scales.

 Below: 1st photo - Female flowers develop in short green catkin-like aments.
 2nd photo - The young seed capsules appear inflated like small balloons.
 3rd photo - capsule sections have flattened out

 Below: 1st photo - In late summer, the mature capsules have turned brown with a seed is maturing inside each.
 2nd photo - Each sac of the seed pod (one shown) has a single ovate seed that is brown at full maturity.
 3rd photo - Seed capsule from the prior year still on the tree as new leaves develop in May.